Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 Figure 1.1  Assets Dependecy

-### Potential Vulnerabilities for the assets and their possible exploitation within the assets dependencies
+### Potential Vulnerabilities for the assets and their possible exploitation within the assets' dependencies
 1. Risky_Corporations Server: g

 a.
-Apache Web Server: Common vulnerabilities in Apache can include misconfigurations, outdated software versions, or vulnerable plugins/modules.
+Apache Web Server: Common vulnerabilities in Apache can include misconfigurations, outdated software versions, or vulnerable plug-ins/modules.
 Exploitation can lead to unauthorized access, denial of service (DoS), or remote code execution.

 b.
 Tomcat Web Server: Vulnerabilities in Tomcat may arise due to weak authentication, session management issues, or known exploits targeting specific versions.
 Exploitation can result in data exposure or server compromise.